 This call for increased responsibility does not just come from the general public and the opposition parties of parliament.
 MP Elín Hirst of the Independence Party also believes that “ten times more” asylum seekers than was originally proposed would be “close to acceptable.”
-Meanwhile, Vísir points out that, in order to have a proportionately equal asylum seeker quota to Sweden, Iceland would need to accept 1,600 asylum seekers.
+Meanwhile, Vísir points out that, in order to have a proportionately equal refugee quota to Sweden, Iceland would need to accept 1,600 asylum seekers.
 While Independence Party chairperson Bjarni Benediktsson said it would be “totally unrealistic” to accept this many people, he told reporters that he does believe Iceland should “lend a helping hand” to people living with the horrors of war.

 Ultimately, though, the decision does not rest with Bjarni but with Minister of Welfare Eygló Harðardóttir.
 She told Vísir that she does not want to set a “maximum number” of refugees that Iceland could accept.
 Responding to the outcry from the general public, she said, “I encourage people to get in touch with the ministry and the Red Cross and ask how they can help.
 People need jobs, shelter, and clothes, for example, and to learn how the banking system works. … I encourage people to get in touch with us and offer their help, because we can do a lot more.”

 Many Icelanders are taking Eygló’s word literally.
 A photo bearing the above quote and contact information for the ministry and the Red Cross is being circulated throughout social media.
-Many Icelanders are reporting that they have contacted the ministry, and others have posted in a newly formed Facebook group called “Dear Eygló Harðar”, publicly offering clothing, food, work and even places to live for the asylum seekers Iceland welcomes, however many they may be.
+Many Icelanders are reporting that they have contacted the ministry, and others have posted in a newly formed Facebook group called “Dear Eygló Harðar”, publicly offering clothing, food, work and even places to live for the refugees Iceland welcomes, however many they may be.